dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Batch.md

 ### estCompletion

-Estimated Completion (best guess as to when this batch might get done)
+Estimated Completion (best guess as to when this batch might be finished)

 |domain|range|readonly|writeonly|